terencecistudent/Data-Centric-Dev-Project-TL/README.md

 ### Manual Tests:
-I have also carried out manual tests which show the CRUD operations in use.
+I have also carried out manual tests which show the CRUD operations in use and filtering animal types.

 [Manual Tests](https://github.com/terencecistudent/Data-Centric-Dev-Project-TL/blob/master/testing/Manual%20Tests.pdf)